Virginia has so much to see that this list will probably need a part two! For now, here are our top Virginia bucket list picks!

-It’s been hailed as one of the 7 wonders of the world, owned by Thomas Jefferson and King George III, and carved on by George Washington.
+It’s been hailed as one of the seven wonders of the world, owned by Thomas Jefferson and King George III, and carved on by George Washington.
 If it’s not on your Virginia bucket list, you’re doing it wrong.

 Archaeologists estimate that these crystal waters have been used by humans for at least 9,000 years.
 The property houses the oldest American spa structure, and 1.7 million gallons of untouched mineral water flow through the bath houses every day.

-Known as the world’s only replica of Shakespeare’s personal indoor theatre, Blackfriar’s puts on year round performances of the playwright’s work.
-If you thought this stuff was boring, think again – grab a seat on the stage and be prepared to become a part of the play itself.
+Known as the world’s only replica of Shakespeare’s personal indoor theatre, Blackfriar’s puts on year-round performances of the playwright’s work.
+If you thought this stuff was boring, think again — grab a seat on the stage and be prepared to become a part of the play itself.

 Abe Doumar, creator of the waffle cone in 1904, opened Doumar’s Barbecue and Curb Service over 100 years ago.
-Today, you can still watch employees make waffle cones on the original waffle machine (est. 1904), not to mention the barbecue is to die for!
+Today, you can still watch employees make waffle cones on the original waffle machine (est. 1904).
+Not to mention, the barbecue is to die for!